Kjaerandsen/IG2NLP/ig2nlp/readme.md

 Alternatively see the dependencies section below.

-I recommend using a virtual environment.
+I recommend using a virtual environment for Python.

 Tested using Python 3.11, models and programs used do not support Python 3.12 as of the time of writing.